hpcleuven/VscDocumentation/source/software/software_stack.rst

     $ module load zlib

-will load the module ``zlib/1.2.8-intel-2014a``.
-This may not be the module that you want if you're using the GNU compilers.
-In that case, the user should specify a particular version, e.g.,
+will load the module ``zlib/1.2.12`` (at the time of thiw writing), which is a version built relying on the system compilers.
+This, however, may not be the module that you exactly want.
+Therefore, it is strongly recommended that the user would load a particular version, e.g.,

 ::

-   $ module load zlib/1.2.8-foss-2014a
+   $ module load zlib/1.2.12-GCCcore-12.2.0

 .. note::